Elevate Your Testosterone: 15 Natural & Proven Methods!

 CUPS—NOT POTS—OF COFFEE

-Ardent lover of coffee?
+Lover of coffee?
 Well, we’ve got bad news (though not too bad).

 Chugging pots upon pots of coffee to get through the day?
 Well, that may be unknowingly suppressing the body’s testosterone.
 That’s because coffee not only increases anxiety and vulnerability to stress (thus raising cortisol), it’s also full of phytoestrogens.
 Which (as we just discussed) can block the effects of testosterone.